 While it may seem intimidating to choose a nanny to take care of your newborn or older kid(s), it’s possible to get the job done and enjoy a great outcome!
-Here are our tips for choosing a great part-time or full-time nanny:
+Here are our tips for choosing the perfect fit for a part-time or full-time nanny:

 The most important part about hiring a nanny is making sure that the one you pick is a safe choice.
 Get all of the necessary criminal background checks and references so that you know your potential nanny passes the safety test.
 Call references to get others’ perspectives on how well the nanny performed in the past.
 This can also help you gain insight into the nanny’s style and how they work.

-While not essential, it’s ideal of your nanny has a background in childcare, psychology or education.
+While not essential, it’s ideal if your nanny has a background in childcare, psychology or education.
 This type of academic background can really support your nanny in their everyday work and also show you that they’re professionally committed as a nanny.
-Nanny or babysitting training are also ideal in candidates that don’t have a degree in a related field.
-Other training like CPR and First Aid are also great.
+Nanny or babysitting training is also ideal in candidates that don’t have a degree in a related field.
+Other trainings like CPR and First Aid are also great.
 Although no parent hopes that the nanny will have to use these skills, it will give you peace of mind knowing that your nanny is prepared for anything.

 You need to get to know your potential candidates in person.
 So, do your homework and prepare for an interview.
 You can ask lots of questions during the interview.
 Include some “What ifs…?”
 Like, “What if my child falls and hits her head?” or “What if my child throws a huge tantrum, how do you react?”

 During the interview, pay attention to how you feel about the communication.
 Things should feel comfortable.
 After all, your nanny will not only have to look after your kids but talk with you about your child’s activities, behavior, discuss caregiving preferences and more!
 Make sure that you are able to enjoy a fluid conversation.